fommil/fpmortals/manuscript/complete.md

 A> performance code that runs in a tight loop and always evaluates will A> suffer.

+## Memoisation

-Beyond values, scalaz also has the capability to memoise functions, formalised by `Memo`, which doesn't make any guarantees about evaluation because of the diversity of implementations:
+Scalaz has the capability to memoise functions, formalised by `Memo`, which doesn't make any guarantees about evaluation because of the diversity of implementations:

 {lang="text"}
 ~~~~~~~~